red-hat-storage/ocs-ci/docs/deployment_without_ocs.md

 $ oc create -f ocs_ci/templates/ocs-deployment/catalog-source.yaml
 ```

+Note that this assumes you have your environment configured as if you were
+running ocs-ci tests (`oc` can connect to your cluster, you have pull
+secret for `quay.io/rhceph-dev`, ...).
+See also [Usage](/docs/usage.md) guide.

 If you need to use particular CI build of OCS, edit image specification of
 ocs-catalogsource and relplace tag `latest` with a version of your choice, eg.
 `4.4.0-420.ci`.